AntonioNoack/RemsTsunamis/ProjectPlan.md

 - [ ] measure performance
 - [ ] measure bandwidth
 - [ ] compare them to the CPU implementation in C++
-- [ ] integrate the "best" solution into the FluidSim component for real time visualization?
+- [ ] integrate the "best" solution into the FluidSim component for real time visualization? (if it's not CUDA)